The Lac d’Hourtin nature reserve in Gironde

 The Hourtin National Nature Reserve, located on France’s Atlantic coast, is a 2,200-hectare protected ecosystem.
 This exceptional site includes a diversity of environments such as lagoons, dunes, forests and beaches, home to a rich flora and fauna.

-Renowned for its biodiversity, the reserve is home to migratory bird species, rare insects and endemic plants.
+Renowned for its biodiversity, the reserve is home to migratory birds, rare insects and endemic plants.
 Hiking trails and observatories allow visitors to explore this unspoilt natural environment.
 The Réserve Naturelle d’Hourtin plays a crucial role in preserving the coastal environment, offering an immersive experience in nature.

 Lake Hourtin,in the Médoc

 Lac d’Hourtin in the Médoc is France’s largest natural freshwater lake.
 With its calm waters and sandy beaches, it offers an idyllic setting for family activities.
-Swimming is safe and pleasant, while water sports such as sailing, paddleboarding and canoeing make for adventurous days out.
+Swimming is safe and pleasant, while water sports such as sailing, paddling and canoeing make for adventurous days.

 The shores of the lake are ideal for family walks, with shady paths offering magnificent views of the surrounding countryside.
-Picnic areas invite you to join in the fun.
+Picnic areas invite you to spend convivial moments.
 The lake’s proximity to the pine forest provides an additional playground, ideal for bike rides or educational walks.
-Fishing areas are also available for anglers.
+There are also fishing zones where enthusiasts can tease the fish.

 Lac d’Hourtin is transformed into a place of relaxation and leisure for the whole family, where moments of sharing, fun activities and nature exploration combine to create unforgettable memories.